grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/get-started.md

 import ScaffoldPluginE2EDSWorkflowYarn from '@snippets/plugin-e2e-ds-workflow.yarn.md';
 import ScaffoldPluginE2EDSWorkflowPNPM from '@snippets/plugin-e2e-ds-workflow.pnpm.md';

-This guide will walk through how to get started with end-to-end testing in your plugin.
+This guide walks you through how to get started with end-to-end testing in your plugin.

 **You will learn:**